OlgaKuvs/barbiere-pp4/README.md

 ### Login page

-On the login page, the user enters his login and password.
-The user also has a sign in link in case they don't already have an account.
+On the login page, the user enters their login and password.
+The user also has a sign in link in case they don't have an account already.
 If the details entered are incorrect, they will receive an error notification.

 ![](documentation/login.png)